 The four main aspects:

-These come in two methods – by talking to NPCs and obtaining them at the jobs board.
-The later is the easiest to explain, you have access to the notice board early on and you can go there and accept up to five quests at a time – these range from killing X amount of Y enemies and collecting X amount of Y materials.
+These come in two styles – by talking to NPCs and obtaining them at the job board.
+The latter is the easiest to explain, you have access to the notice board early on and you can go there and accept up to five quests at a time – these range from killing X amount of Y enemies and collecting X amount of Y materials.
 These have time limits so you must be wary of them as once the time has gone, so does the request.
-The game warns you as you move about to various locations of how much time will pass, so if you are undergoing these then it’s best to get a few, complete them then report them to the quest lady, who stands at the notice board, for your reward.
+Atelier Lydie & Suelle warns you as you move to various locations of how much time will pass, so if you are undergoing these then it’s best to get a few, complete them, then report them to the quest lady who stands at the notice board for your reward.

 In terms of levelling up – this is achieved by gaining experience in battles and you can also increase your stats by equipping new weapons and armour you can buy, create or modify in the town.
 You also unlock new skills/spells as you level up which will really help you out as you move forward – will you rely on Sue with her double pistols or maybe the brute strength of Mathias’ sword?
 Lydie isn’t very good at fighting though as she is better at spells and support.